Spain Reports More Than 20,000 Coronavirus Deaths - UrduPoint

 Spain Reports More Than 20,000 Coronavirus Deaths

-The death toll from the coronavirus in Spain, the country hit hardest by the pandemic after the United States and Italy, moved past 20,000 on Saturday, the health ministry said
+The death toll from the coronavirus in Spain, the country hit hardest by the pandemic after the United States and Italy, exceeded 20,000 on Saturday, the health ministry said

-Madrid, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2020 ) :The death toll from the coronavirus in Spain, the country hit hardest by the pandemic after the United States and Italy, moved past 20,000 on Saturday, the health ministry said.
+Madrid, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2020 ) :The death toll from the coronavirus in Spain, the country hit hardest by the pandemic after the United States and Italy, exceeded 20,000 on Saturday, the health ministry said.

 A total of 20,043 people have now succumbed to the disease, which killed 565 people in Spain in the past 24 hours, slightly down on the 585 reported on Friday.